Match ends, Republic of Ireland 1, Georgia 0.

 Second Half ends, Republic of Ireland 1, Georgia 0.

 Attempt saved.
-Tornike Okriashvili (Georgia) left footed shot from outside the box is saved in the top centre of the goal.
+James McClean (Republic of Ireland) left footed shot from outside the box is saved in the top centre of the goal.
+Assisted by Shane Long with a headed pass.

 Delay over.
 They are ready to continue.